exercism/docs/building/tracks/practice-exercises.md

 # Practice Exercises

-[Practice Exercises](../../product/practice-exercises.md) are exercises designed to allow students to solve an arbitary problem, with the aim of them making use of the concepts they have learnt so far.
+[Practice Exercises](../../product/practice-exercises.md) are exercises designed to allow students to solve an arbitrary problem, with the aim of them making use of the concepts they have learnt so far.

 ## Metadata